Azure-Samples/MachineLearningSamples-MarketCampaign/README.md

 The folder structure is arranged as follows:

-_data_: Contains the dataset used in the solution.
+_Data_: Contains the dataset used in the solution.
-_code_: Contains all the code related to market campaign prediction with sentiment analysis using AMLWorkbench.
+_Code_: Contains all the code related to market campaign prediction with sentiment analysis using AMLWorkbench.
-_docs_: Contains end-to-end tutorial in the forms of jupyter notebook and markdown.
+_Docs_: Contains end-to-end tutorial in the forms of jupyter notebook and markdown.

 | Part 1 - Market Campaign Prediction |
 |--------|------------|---------------|